 - Weigh the eggs with their shell.
-What will be the weight that should be used for flour, yogurt and sugar.
+That will be the weight that should be used for flour (all-purpose + almond flour), yoghurt and sugar.

-- Beat the yoghurt and the cane sugar until smooth.
+- Beat the yoghurt and the sugar until smooth.

 - Leave in the fridge for a few hours.